theworkcrowd/tech-interview/README.md

 ### Tickets
 #### Ticket #1.

-Fork this repo and clone it to you local machine and install all the dependencies (through composer and npm)
+Fork this repo and clone it to your local machine and install all the dependencies (through composer and npm)

 #### Ticket #2